CDK Global: Acquisitions and sales

 In 2006, ADP acquired BZ Results.

 On October 1, 2014, ADP Dealer Services division was spun-off to form the independent company CDK Global.
 The CDK in the company's name was inspired from different acquisitions; C from Cobalt Digital Marketing, D from the original ADP Dealer Services business, and K from Kerridge Computer Company, a UK-based dealer management system (DMS) supplier acquired by ADP in 2005.

 In May 2017, CDK Global announced its intention to acquire rival DMS supplier Auto/Mate Dealership Systems, but the proposed acquisition was blocked by the Federal Trade Commission in March 2018 on the grounds that it would reduce competition in an already concentrated market.

 In 2020, CDK Global announced the sale of its international operations (to be called Keyloop) to Francisco Partners, as an effort to focus more on its North American business.

+In 2021, CDK acquired Roadster, a software platform for dealerships to sell vehicles online, for $360 million in cash.

 On April 7, 2022, CDK Global agreed to be acquired by Brookfield Business Partners and institutional partners for a total enterprise value of $8.3 billion.
 The deal offered CDK investors $54.87 for each share held, representing a 30% premium.
 Brookfield completed the deal on July 6, 2022.

+On August 27, 2026, CDK announced Sudhakar Ramakrishna, the current CEO of SolarWinds, would take over the CEO role from Brian MacDonald, effective October 5.